MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentProcessor.md

 This is a placeholder entity referenced by the Payment Method object.
 It is intended to be customized with configuration data necessary to connect to a payment processor and authorize payments.

 Latest version (0.8.1) of the json entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/PaymentProcessor.cdm.json" target="_blank">GitHub</a>.

+## Instances

+Instances of this entity are listed below:

+nonProfit/PaymentProcessor

 ## Traits